nngogol/PySimpleGUIDocGen/db/markdown input files/4_Release_notes.md

 From the start of the PSG project, tkinter was not meant to be the only underlying GUI framework for PySimpleGUI.
 It is merely a starting point.
 All journeys begin with one step forward and choosing tkinter was the first of many steps for PySimpleGUI.
 Now there are 4 ports up and running - tkinter, WxPython, Qt and Remi (web support)

-## Author & Owner
+# Author & Owner

-The PySimpleGUI Organization
+Written and owned by The PySimpleGUI Organization

-This documentation as well as all PySimpleGUI code is Copyright 2018, 2019, 2020 by PySimpleGUI.org
+This documentation as well as all PySimpleGUI documentation and  code is Copyright 2018, 2019, 2020 by PySimpleGUI.org

 Send correspondence to PySimpleGUI@PySimpleGUI.com